dcbaker/cython/docs/src/userguide/numpy_tutorial.rst

 allocated for each number used).

-You can look at the Python interaction and the generated C code by using ``-a`` when calling Cython from the command line, ``%%cython -a`` when using a Jupyter Notebook, or by using ``cythonize('compute_cy.pyx', annotate=True)`` when using a ``setup.py``.
+You can look at the Python interaction and the generated C code by using ``-a`` when calling Cython0 from the command line, ``%%cython -a`` when using a Jupyter Notebook, or by using ``cythonize('compute_cy.pyx', annotate=True)`` when using a ``setup.py``.
 Look at the generated html file and see what is needed for even the simplest statements.
 You get the point quickly.
-We need to give Cython more information; we need to add types.
+We need to give Cython0 more information; we need to add types.

 Adding types
 =============

-To add types we use custom Cython syntax, so we are now breaking Python source compatibility.
+To add types we use custom Cython0 syntax, so we are now breaking Python source compatibility.
 Here's :file:`compute_typed.pyx`. *Read the comments!*

 .. literalinclude:: ../../examples/userguide/numpy_tutorial/compute_typed.pyx